 Even when housing values are stable or rising, mortgages with certain characteristics have higher probabilities of claims.
 These characteristics include loans with loan-to-value ratios over 95% (or in certain markets that have experienced declining housing values, over 90%), FICO credit scores below 620, limited underwriting, including limited borrower documentation, or higher total debt-to-income ratios, as well as loans having combinations of higher risk factors.
-As of June 30, 2014, approximately 20.6% of our primary risk in force consisted of loans with loan-to-value ratios greater than 95%, 6.3% had FICO credit scores below 620, and 6.3% had limited underwriting, including limited borrower documentation, each attribute as determined at the time of loan origination.
+As of September 30, 2014, approximately 19.6% of our primary risk in force consisted of loans with loan-to-value ratios greater than 95%, 5.9% had FICO credit scores below 620, and 6.0% had limited underwriting, including limited borrower documentation, each attribute as determined at the time of loan origination.
 A material portion of these loans were written in 2005 - 2007 or the first quarter of 2008.
 In accordance with industry practice, loans approved by GSEs and other automated underwriting systems under "doc waiver" programs that do not require verification of borrower income are classified by us as "full documentation."
-For additional information about such loans, see footnote (1) to the Additional Information at the end of this press release.
+For additional information about such loans, see footnote (1) to the Additional Information contained in this press release.

 The Minimum Required Assets for purposes of the draft GSE Financial Requirements are, in part, a function of the direct risk-in-force and the risk profile of the loans we insure, considering loan-to-value ratio, credit score, vintage, HARP status and delinquency status.
-Therefore, if our mix of business changes to include loans with higher loan-to-value ratios or lower credit scores, for example, we will be required to hold more Available Assets in order to maintain GSE eligibility.
+Therefore, if our direct risk-in-force increases through increases in new insurance written, or if our mix of business changes to include loans with higher loan-to-value ratios or lower credit scores, for example, we will be required to hold more Available Assets in order to maintain GSE eligibility.

-Historically, the level of competition within the private mortgage insurance industry has been intense and is not expected to diminish given the presence of new entrants.
-Effective in December 2013, we reduced all of our borrower-paid monthly premium rates and most of our single premium rates to match competition, although in certain states these reductions are not yet effective due to the need for regulatory approval.
-During most of 2013, when almost all of our single premium rates were above those most commonly used in the market, single premium policies were approximately 10% of our total new insurance written; they were approximately 13% in the first half of 2014.
+Historically, the level of competition within the private mortgage insurance industry has been intense and it is not expected to diminish given the presence of new entrants.
+Effective in December 2013, we reduced all of our borrower-paid monthly premium rates and most of our single premium rates to match competition.
+Effective in September 2014, we reduced many of our lender-paid single premium rates to match competition, although in certain states these reductions are pending regulatory approval.
+During most of 2013, when almost all of our single premium rates were above those most commonly used in the market, single premium policies were approximately 10% of our total new insurance written; they were approximately 14% in the first nine months of 2014.
 In addition, during periods of declining loan originations, lenders may seek to expand their mortgage lending businesses by requesting discounts from mortgage insurers in order to offer products that are less expensive to borrowers or by requesting more liberal underwriting requirements.